 However, you should be aware that if you have an identical twin, these statistics are lower so you will have to set up a passcode to provide an additional layer of security.

 Craig Federighi who is an Apple software engineering chief, replied to an email from a developer named Keith Krimbel who asked what would stop a person from stealing someone’s iPhone then pointing it at their face and running away with the unlocked iPhone.

 Federighi stated “If you don’t stare at the phone, it won’t unlock,” and “Also, if you grip the buttons on both sides of the phone when [you] hand it over, it will temporarily disable Face ID,”.

 Some Additional Face ID Info That You Should Know:

 When the iPhone X was released, Apple developed a new type of emoji called Animoji in 2017.
 Since then Apple has also developed Memoji as well.

-Now you know how to set up Face ID and how it works.
+Now you know everything there is to know about Face ID.
 If you have any questions or comments about any of this information, please feel free to share them in the comment section below.